-Summer Triangle, signpost for all seasons | EarthSky.org
+EarthSky | Summer Triangle, signpost for all seasons

 The Summer Triangle isn’t one of the officially recognized 88 constellations.
 Like the Big Dipper, it’s what’s called an asterism, a pattern of stars that’s easy to pick out.

+For much of the Northern Hemisphere, the Summer Triangle stars are up for at least part of the night every night of the year.
+Are you in the Southern Hemisphere?
+You probably won’t see the entire Summer Triangle yet before sunup from your part of the world.
+The star Deneb will probably be lost in the glare of sunrise at southern temperate latitudes.

-To gauge the size of this signpost star formation, hold a one-foot ruler an arm’s length from your eye.
-The ruler (about 1/3 of a meter) pretty much fills the gap between Vega and Altair, the Summer Triangle’s first and second brightest stars, respectively.
+To gauge the size of this signpost star formation, hold a one-foot (30cm) ruler an arm’s length from your eye.
+The ruler (about 1/3 of a meter) pretty much fills the gap between Vega and Altair, the Summer Triangle’s first- and second-brightest stars, respectively.

-Like all the stars, the stars of the Summer Triangle rise four minutes earlier every day, or two hours earlier every month.
+Like all the stars, the stars of the Summer Triangle rise four minutes earlier with each passing day, or two hours earlier with each passing month.
 Why is this happening?
-It’s happening because Earth is orbiting the sun, and our night sky is pointing out on an ever-changing panorama of stars.
+It’s happening because Earth is orbiting the sun, and our night sky is pointing outward toward an ever-changing panorama of stars.

-Around May Day – May 1 – the Summer Triangle will climb over the eastern horizon around local midnight (1 a.m. daylight time).
-When middle to late June comes rolling along, you’ll see the Summer Triangle sparkling in the east at evening dusk – a sure sign of summer’s return to the Northern Hemisphere.
+Around May 1, the Summer Triangle will climb over the eastern horizon around local midnight (1 a.m. daylight saving time).

+When middle to late June comes rolling along, you’ll see the Summer Triangle sparkling in the east at evening dusk.
+Watch for it around the time of the June solstice.
+It’s a sure sign of summer’s return to the Northern Hemisphere.

 EarthSky astronomy kits are perfect for beginners.
 Order today from the EarthSky store